This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Special Heating Requirements for Juvenile Snakes

-- Monitor thermal cycling
+- Monitor thermal gradients religiously

 Adjusting Temperatures for Breeding and Gestation